eXeC64/CSSRadar/README.md

 Disclaimer & License
 --------------------
 If you get caught cheating in VAC protected servers, or competitive leagues with this it's your own fault, not mine.
 I take no responsibility for what you do with it.
 The code is only published for academic purposes, and as such it is not licensed publically.
-I, Harry Jeffery, reserve all rights.
+I reserve all rights.